This XKCD comic strip has the following alt text:

 Of course, during this exercise, we may find that there is a place where it IS true.
 Either way, question answered.

 States marked with a * are full participants in NICS, and require FBI approval for purchases.
-The official form Firearms Transaction Record Part I Over-the-Counter requires either "valid government-issued photo identification" (such as driver's licences) OR two forms of ID.
+The official form Firearms Transaction Record Part I Over-the-Counter requires a "valid government-issued photo identification" (such as driver's licences) with the current address OR a "valid government-issued photo identification" with a second piece of identification showing the current address.
+The relevant sections of the form are 20a and 20b.
 If cheques require more than that in any of those states, we have a winner.

 • Alabama *